A quick guide to Underground Ducting

 Safety – Ducting underground also alerts others of the presence of vital services which can prevent people from touching cables and pipes, or accidentally digging into them.
 They also prevent accidental or intentional tampering from people or wildlife, significantly reducing the risk of harmful contact – such as electric shocks from electricity cables – which in some cases can be fatal.

-When encasing pipes and cables in underground ducting, it’s imperative that you choose the right ducting for the job before you begin.
+When running pipes and cables through underground ducting, it’s imperative that you choose the right ducting for the job before you begin.
 This is a legal requirement as building regulations in the UK dictate that you must use certain types and colours of ducting under ground to protect different types of pipes and cabling.
 For quick reference, here’s a general guide:

 - Black or red cable ducting pipe is used for electricity cables and power supplies